Table of Contents

 Translating a private project

-If the project you want to translate is private, an Organization Administrator or Team Manager will need to invite you as a Translator or Reviewer of a language of a team that's translating the project.
-Simply give your Transifex username to the person who will invite you.
+If the project you want to translate is private, an Organization Administrator or Team Manager will need to invite you as a Translator or Reviewer for the language of a team that's translating the project.
+Simply give your Transifex username or email to the person who will invite you.

 Finding and translating content